 To make sure your contact finds the correct product:

-Make sure that they DO NOT purchase using the same Wifi connection as yours because Amazon can tell from the IP address, and they will know that you are fishing for reviews.
+Make sure they DO NOT purchase using the same Wi-Fi connection as yours because Amazon can tell from the IP address, and they will know that you are fishing for reviews.

 Run PPC Ad Campaigns To Gain Initial Sales

-It would be best if you focused on running Pay Per Click (PPC) ads during the product launch phase to generate sales early.
+It would be best to focus on running Pay Per Click (PPC) ads during the product launch phase to generate sales early.

-It’s highly unlikely that you will profit from your PPC campaigns during a product launch, especially if you apply a coupon code or discount to incentive a purchase.
+It’s highly unlikely that you will profit from your PPC campaigns during a product launch, especially if you apply a coupon code or discount to incentivize a purchase.

 The main objective of your ads is to show up for your specific keywords at the top of the search results and to make your listing visible at the top of page 1.